 One friend is headed back to Europe.
 She is selling her gorgeous one acre estate with splendid house and many ornamental trees, notably a mature Bismarckia palm.

 Alas, my Bismarckia perished in 2018 because of poisoned air during the lava inundation.
-Lava didn’t smother or burn it, the noxious VOG , a by-product of the eruption, killed the palms, ornamentals and other trees.
+Lava didn’t smother or burn it, the noxious VOG , a by-product of the eruption, killed the palms, ornamentals and hundreds of other trees.

 The world’s first national rail networks were constructed in Britain, with the first inter-city line connecting the industrial midland city Manchester with the port of Liverpool in 1830.